sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/9-SQL-Advanced-Queries/1-Sub-QueriesNested-QueriesInner-Queries.md

 );
 -- SELECT ∗ FROM orders WHERE (product_id,quantity) is greater than any rows of subquery
 ```
+Note:
+- `ALL` over an empty result set, is TRUE.
+- `ANY` over an empty result set, is FALSE,
 ## `EXISTS`
 Checks if subquery is non-empty or not.
 Like a `.length` operator.
 If a subquery returns any rows at all, EXISTS subquery is TRUE, and NOT EXISTS subquery is FALSE.